slyder219/AITravelApp/README.md

 ### In the future:

-- Will have personality testing to develop ai itineraries
+- Will have personality testing to develop itineraries
 - Will look not awful